rquadri/castle/gg.md

 P = w_1*f_1 + w_2*f_2 + ...
 ```

-where each *w* is a weight, and each *f* is a binary feature
+where each *w_i* is a weight, and each *f_i* is a binary feature
 (i.e. whether the user is logging in using a new device or not).
 The
 parameter *P* can be interpreted as an attack score, and thresholds
-can be set, i.e. an user account should be frozen if P is greater than
+can be set, e.g. an user account should be frozen if *P* is greater than
-some value X, and should be challenged if P is greater than Y but less
+some value *X*, and should be challenged if *P* is greater than *Y* but less
-than X. The features, weights, and threshold values can be chosen to
+than *X*.
+The features, weights, and threshold values can be chosen to
 closely mimic, or even possibly to exactly reproduce, the rules-based
 system described above.